chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 ### App setup

-Once you setup the project you move on to the app setup.
-Select appropriate environment for your self-hosted app according to the status of your application.
+Once you setup the project, you move on to the app setup.
+Select the appropriate environment for your self-hosted app according to the status of your application.
-Please note this is not the same environment as we setup in chatwoot, we are going to see about `TWITTER_ENVIRONMENT` in later point.
+Please note this is not the same environment as we set up in chatwoot.
+We are going to see about `TWITTER_ENVIRONMENT` at a later point.

 <img src={require('./images/twitter/project-app-name.png').default} width="450" alt="project-app-name" border="1px, 1px, 1px, 1px" />

-After this step you should follow the similar step for api key and secret in the step 1, set the app name and go to the next step you will get the api key and api secret keys, save those keys.
+After this step, you should follow the similar step for an API key and secret in step 1, set the app name and go to the next step.
+You will get the API key and API secret keys.
+Save those keys.

 - Use `API Key` as `TWITTER_CONSUMER_KEY` in Chatwoot.
 - Use `API Secret Key` as `TWITTER_CONSUMER_SECRET` in Chatwoot.

-`PS: After you complete Step 1 or Step 2 (both steps are alternative to each other) then move on to the below step to setup the dev environment.`
+`PS: After you complete Step 1 or Step 2 (both steps are alternative to each other), move on to the below step to set up the dev environment.`

 ## Create a dev environment (required)

-In order for the DMs and Tweets to work in realtime, you need to set up Account Activity API dev environment as follows.
+For the DMs and Tweets to work in realtime, you need to set up an "Account Activity API" dev environment.
 A Twitter development environment is required for **all** installations of Chatwoot.

 URL: https://developer.twitter.com/en/account/environments